IRSS-UBC/NoteroLiteratureReview/README.md

 </p>

 ### Template Fields
 There are a number of field that are auto-populated from Zotero (i.e. name, title), others need to manually entered.
+Feel free to add any new fields, but **DO NOT** change or remove any of the auto-populated fields.
 Below is a description of each of the fields:
 | Field | Description | Type | Auto-Populated |
 | ----- | ----------- | ---- | -------------- |
 | Name | In-text Citation | Text | ✔️ |